stefanoborini/book-the-software-company/02-on-agile-development.md

 ### Integration with long round trip time (e.g. manufacturing)

-inability of management to handle a mixed software-hardware company

-Company in eternal panic mode.

-Among the various issues I've seen happen in practice,

-- people still involved in other tasks
-- short sprints and late planning.
-- sprints always leak
-- fluid teams aimed at the feature.
-- code quality in an agile mindset.
+Scrum can be challenging to implement when the company product has both software and hardware components.
+With hardware, especially during development, the round trip from prototype to final product can take weeks or even months, leaving the software development team without real hardware components to test against.
+Generally, this is taken care by either developing against previous, older hardware or against a software simulator.
+Unfortunately, there is no guarantee that the real hardware behavior is exactly the same, leaving developers to scramble at the last minute with non-collaborative hardware they did not expect.
+This results in multiple sprints that focus exclusively on bugfixing or creating workarounds, and with little chance for refactoring: with the hardware basically production-ready, software must be completed quickly to get the product released.

+In these scenarios, it's important that the management is able to handle a mixed software-hardware company, adapting priorities and organising the production pipeline so that the appropriate workflow is maintained considering the lead times, the amount of available hardware allocated for testing, proper definition of interfaces between software and hardware, and proper knowledge transfer between hardware and software teams.

 ## Scrum not being prescriptive on crucial duties

+Scrum as a methodology only focuses on some aspects of the organisation.
+Unfortunately, some parts are left unspecified, resulting in suboptimal solutions and a patchwork of bad practices even with correctly implemented Scrum.
+I will present a list of some of the most commonly missing duties and tasks that Scrum unfortunately does not specify, but must be assigned for organic and fluid development pipeline.

-Who is responsible for creating the team?
+### Who is responsible for creating the team?

+Scrum does not dictate who should be in charge of defining the Team composition.
+Teams are not cast in stone.
+They are built around the needs and expertise required to deliver the required features.
+Different goals may require different expertise within the Team, or have different Teams closely interact during development of a set of features.

+A given level of management with technical competence should be in charge of deciding people allocation depending on the higher level priorities and roadmap.
+Without this coordination, Teams will be ineffective because they will lack the required competences, and are unable to involve the appropriate expertise from other Teams due to lack of available time.

-Who does end user support, or bug verification?
+### Who does end user support, or bug verification?

-Refactoring and technical stories.

-documentation duties.

-## The untold dark consequences of Scrum
+The lifetime of a bug generally starts at the user-facing part of application.
+This bug is filed by the end user and needs to be assessed for reproducibility and correctness.
+Users are generally not very good at detailing the bugs they find, and in some cases these bugs are actually user errors.
+Someone needs to be able to evaluate, filter, verify, complement and improve the bug description so that the appropriate development team can understand the issue.

+Once this evaluation is done, the bug needs to find its way to the root cause of the problem.
+It may be the user interface, or it may be a deep backend library returning an incorrect result.
+Appropriate expertise of the various parts of the application need be present in order to track down the behavior and be able to funnel the bug to the appropriate subsystem.

+When the bug finally reaches the correct subsystem, someone needs to be able to fix it, something that need knowledge and competence of that part of the code.
+If the bug is due to the interaction between two subsystems, expertise about both subsystems must be present.

+Scrum is not prescriptive on this fundamental task, resulting in poor handling and allocation of teams, that end up treating bug fixing as a side activity with poor allocation of resources.
+The reason is that, while features are predictable in required effort and can be scheduled within the sprint, bugs are unpredictable in arrival time, priority, required effort, and complexity.

+### Who has documentation duties?

+One of the principles of Agile is to favor working software over comprehensive documentation.
+This is however rather naive.
+Some industries do require documentation as part of their regulatory needs.
+Even in an unregulated industry, some information must be documented.
+Typical examples may be technical whitepapers, coding guidelines, reports for management, hardware rigs ip addresses and configuration, onboarding requirements, and much more.

+Most companies rely on tools such as Confluence or similar wiki software to store this information.
+Unfortunately with a large company this wiki tends to become a messy catch all of information with poor structure.
+Information is hard to find, not kept up to date, duplicated, or forgotten.
+In other words documentation suffers of the equivalent of bit rot and need for refactoring, exactly like software.

+Scrum does not define a role of a Librarian or Archivist.
+Documentation duties are a shared, vague concern, leading to a tragedy of the commons.

+### Refactoring and code quality as a consequence, rather than an equal

 In all instances of use of Scrum I've seen, the code quality has always been abysmal.
 I am unwilling to assign to Scrum or Agile practices the responibility for such failure, but it is worth stressing out a few important points.

-Scrum favors the resolution of user stories, that is, goals that provide benefit for the Product Owner, and by proxy, the end user.
-It does not, however, address the need for stories that keep velocity high.
-Retrospectives may (and often do) consider procedural shortcomings and how to address them, but another part of the retrospective discussion is generally code quality, lack of documentation, deceiving interfaces, false dependencies, lack of expertise.
+Scrum favors the resolution of User Stories, that is, goals that satisfy the priorities of the Product Owner, and by proxy, the end user.
+It does not, however, address the need for Stories that keep velocity high.
+Retrospectives may (and often do) consider procedural and technical shortcomings and how to address them, but another part of the retrospective discussion is generally code quality, lack of documentation, deceiving interfaces, false dependencies, lack of expertise.

-The truth is, there are two customers to the codebase:
+The issue is that there are two customers to the codebase:

-- the end user which produces positive value (money earned) when its needs are satisfied.
+- the End User, which produces positive value (money earned) when its needs are satisfied.
-- the development team, which produces negative value (money spent) when its needs are not satisfied.
+- the development Team, which produces negative value (money spent) when its needs are not satisfied.

+The latter is often known as technical debt.
+As it creeps higher, technical debt reduces the team effectiveness and increases the cost associated to an End User feature.
+When the positive value delivered by the addition of a feature does not compensate for the cost to incur to deliver it, the code is technically bankrupt.

-Scrum puts all emphasis to the first customer, and completely hides under the rug the second "anti-customer".
-The idea is that needs for the developers to improve the codebase are supposed to be rolled into the first stories as "refactoring costs".
+Scrum, with its emphasis and focus on User stories, targets only the End User, not the developers and their velocity.
+Code quality improvements are supposed to be rolled into User Stories stories as "refactoring costs".
 This never really happens.
-If you can solve a story with 1 story point with a hack, and refactoring it to proper and more flexible design requires 10 story points, we all know which solution will be picked.
-Code quality goes down another notch, until code debt after code debt you will be code bankrupted.
+If you can solve a story by either using a 1 Story Point hack, or perform a 10 story points refactoring, we all know which option will be picked.
+Additionally, poor solutions may end up being copied around, or other code will depend on them, resulting in layer upon layer of poor decisions and fragile solutions.
+The Team will end up creating problems and solve them with more problems, often propagating them to the wider company.

+Scrum should define not only User Stories, but also Technical Stories.
+While the first ones target the User, the second ones target the Team.
+Proper assignment of Technical Stories should be performed during the sprints, according to the scheduled User Stories and with a non-negotiable allocation (say, 20% of the Sprint story points are allocated to Technical Stories).
+Only then management will accept the costs associated to these stories and developers won't feel pressured to deliver technically expensive solutions that will eventually bring the Team velocity to a standstill.

+### Lack of coordination for cross-company software entities

-The other issue is that very often top-level products end up requiring meta-products.
-A typical example is a common library shared by different products.
-However, without coordination and decision making, the end result is that the team will deliver the same boilerplate again and again, or worse, different teams will invent the same boilerplate in two different (and obviously incompatible) ways.
+Very often, top level products end up requiring lower level ones.
+A typical example is a common library shared by different company products.
+Without the proper coordination, different Teams may end up inventing the same low-level code in two different (and obviously incompatible) ways.
-Since this meta-product is never coming up in a user story, there will be an intrinsic lack of well-integrated meta-products in Scrum driven developments, not because of Scrum itself, but because of how people use Scrum.

-It is my opinion that the following adjustments should be made to Scrum:

-- A backlog should be made of User Stories, created by the Product Owner, and Developer Stories, created by the development team.
-- Every sprint must allocate a defined proportion of User and Developer Stories, depending on how strong is the need for cleanup.
-Strong cleanup sprints can have 20% User and 80% developer stories.
-Feature driven sprints the reverse.
-Sprint allocation to developer stories should never be under 20%.
-- When a meta-product is identified (typically at the end of the sprint), it should be extracted promptly as a dependency before it escalates further.
-The longer is the delay, the more painful will be the extraction, up to the point that no extraction will be possible.
+When a low level product is identified (typically at the end of the sprint), it should be extracted promptly as a dependency before it escalates further, and propagated widely across the company.
+Not performing this task will end up creating incompatibilities, poor use of development resources, and knowledge burden by having the same operation carried out in multiple, slightly different ways.

-every user story starts with 3 points, base overall task. nothing specific. no points: only easy/medium/hard change tasks as things go on.

-sistema a catena di montaggio non funziona.
-Dovresti portare una feature da prototype a deployment, senza interruzioni.

-bad decisions are there to stay.
-Nobody will refactor them.
-Some trivial stuff gets copied around again and again. the design piles up layer upon layer of bad decisions. we create our own problems, and solve them with other problems. tragedy of the commons
+## The untold dark consequences of Scrum

 # On code ownership